kafka, topic-design, best-practices, data-streaming, architecture

 Schema Registry Integration

-Using a schema registry (like Confluent Schema Registry or AWS Glue Schema Registry) enables:
+Using a schema registry enables:

 Centralized schema management: Single source of truth for message formats